MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

 ### Using dependency injection

-If you're using dependency injection, you'll likely want to add your embedding generation services directly to the service provider.
+If you're using dependency injection, you'll likely want to add your text embedding generation services directly to the service provider.
 This is helpful if you want to create singletons of your embedding generation services and reuse them in transient kernels.

 # [Azure OpenAI](#tab/csharp-AzureOpenAI)